Advanced Certificate Programs

 Science Studies is an examination of the interrelations between science and society which situates scientific knowledge and expertise in context.
 Its analysis aims to provide critical reflection on the intellectual, cultural, political, social, philosophical and historical currents shaping scientific ideas and technological developments.
 The Science Studies Program at CEU in an independent unit that facilitates students’ studying and researching questions that relate science or technology to the scholarly issues of a traditional discipline in the social sciences or humanities.
-The Program allows students to obtain a certificate of concentration to supplement their MA or Ph.D. degree in one of CEU’s existing degree programs.
-Through the Required Courses offered by the Program, students will learn to integrate perspectives drawn from the disciplines of history of science, sociology of science and philosophy of science.
+The Program allows students to obtain an Advanced Certificate to supplement their master's or doctoral degree in one of CEU’s existing degree programs.
+Through the courses offered by the Program, students will learn to integrate perspectives drawn from the disciplines of history of science, sociology of science and philosophy of science.
 The activities of the Science Studies Program include seminar courses, public lectures, conferences, workshops and informal mentoring from faculty.
 Through such activities, students will become familiar with, and engage in, interdisciplinary dialogues taking place across the world that are currently seeking – with some urgency – to question the separation (and segregation) of the natural sciences, social sciences and the humanities as distinct domains of knowledge production.
-The Program’s elective courses cover a range of diverse topics dealing with the emergence of scientific paradigms specific to particular times and places, and involve the study of the particular agents, networks, scientific objects, practices, tools, rhetoric, and modes of vision/representation that come together to form different scientific milieux.
+The Program’s courses cover a range of diverse topics dealing with the emergence of scientific paradigms specific to particular times and places, and involve the study of the particular agents, networks, scientific objects, practices, tools, rhetoric, and modes of vision/representation that come together to form different scientific milieux.
 Students are encouraged to select thesis and dissertation topics that reflect the interdisciplinary approach of the Program.

-The Advanced Certificate in Religious Studies, run by the Center for Religious Studies, is an inter-departmental and cross-disciplinary program giving MA and PhD students from participating departments the opportunity to pursue comprehensive religion-related studies at CEU.
+The Advanced Certificate in Religious Studies, coordinated by the Center for Religious Studies, is an inter-departmental and cross-disciplinary program giving students from participating departments the opportunity to pursue comprehensive religion-related studies at CEU.
 This includes accesses to university-wide, specialist courses in comparative religious studies and the history of religions as well as one-on-one supervision on their religion-related thesis.
 In addition, and in the context of the Center, the Advanced Certificate program provides enrolled students special access to the field’s leading experts and cutting-edge scholars, to participate in interactive academic sessions, and a variety of other facilities designed for their academic engagement and development.

 Eastern Mediterranean Studies

-The Advanced Certificate in Eastern Mediterranean Studies (EMS), run by the Center for Eastern Mediterranean Studies, offers MA students from the Departments of History and Medieval Studies an innovative diachronic approach, from late antiquity to the modern age, focusing on a geographical area at the crossroads of cultures and thereby unusually rich in its intellectual, social, institutional, and cultural heritage.
+The Advanced Certificate in Eastern Mediterranean Studies (EMS), coordinated by the Center for Eastern Mediterranean Studies, offers students from the Departments of History and Medieval Studies an innovative diachronic approach, from late antiquity to the modern age, focusing on a geographical area at the crossroads of cultures and thereby unusually rich in its intellectual, social, institutional, and cultural heritage.
 At the same time, however, it encourages the synchronic – both comparative and connected – approaches to the imperial polities that lay claim to the Roman inheritance (or rivaled them).
 Just as the rise of the Roman-Byzantine imperial order was coterminous with the Sasanian and, later, with the rise of Islamic Caliphate as well as Eurasian Steppe Empires, the subsequent rise of the Ottoman Empire was likewise coterminous to the rise of the Habsburg, Safavid, Qajar and Russian empires – all of which fashioned themselves as universalist orders and claimed similar Roman-Byzantine traditions, institutions, and imperial trappings.
 By cutting through traditional chronological, geographical and disciplinary boundaries, EMS presents students with a unique opportunity to explore how various and successive traditions were appropriated by and adjusted to the realities of medieval, early modern and modern polities in the Eastern Mediterranean and beyond.
 Conceived as a connected and comparative history of the empires in the Eastern Mediterranean and beyond, the Advanced Certificate in EMS builds on the already existing CEU faculty research and expertise, consolidates the innovative curriculum developed in the last five years, and brings the departments of History and Medieval Studies even closer together while simultaneously opening up current historiographic, thematic and historical issues to students and faculty from other departments.